Problem – The steps that will protect and grow your revenue through website optimisation.

 Consider this, also from DevOps zone:

-A regular sequence of performance testing at speed and scale will give you the confidence you need to know your website or app can deal with unexpected spikes.
+A regular sequence of performance testing at speed and scale executed with the use of a website analyser will give you the confidence you need to know your website or app can deal with unexpected spikes.

 But performance testing can be a blunt tool.
 Synthesised traffic and load testing with undifferentiated scripts or single device types can’t effectively simulate the jumbled real-world behaviour of a large volume of concurrent visitors to a website or app.